lucee/lucee-docs/docs/04.guides/02.running-lucee/03.osx/01.installing-tomcat-and-lucee-on-os-x-using-the-lucee-war-file/page.md

 4. Copy the renamed /ROOT.war/ file into tomcat/webapps/.

-13. Next, open a web browser to localhost:8080/lucee/admin/web.cfm.
+5. Next, open a web browser to localhost:8080/lucee/admin/web.cfm.
 You should see the Lucee Web admin login screen.
 Lucee is now installed.

+6. You may want to install [mod_cfml](https://viviotech.github.io/mod_cfml/install-lin-ubuntu.html) to use Apache

 **Next Steps**